Slice a fresh passion fruit in half, place it in the palm of your hand, and enjoy its juicy, slightly musky sweet-tart tropical flavor with a spoon.

 Passion fruit can be added to fruit salads and used as a topping for pavlova (meringue cake) and cheesecake and made into a fruit mousse.
-Cooked with sugar it can be made into thick syrup and used as a topping for shave ice or mixed with water and ice to make an ade.
+Cooked with sugar it can be made into a thick syrup and used as a topping for shaved ice or mixed with water and ice to make an ade.

 Purple passion fruit and yellow passion fruit.
 There are two types of passion fruit.
 The dark purple passion fruit is perhaps the most common in subtropical regions because it is less susceptible to frost damage.
-It is easily grown in Hawaii, and southern Florida and California.
+It is easily grown in Hawaii, southern Florida, and California.
 The bright yellow variety, sometimes called golden passion fruit, is more tropical and sometimes bears a larger fruit.
 Both yield delicious fruit and juice.
-However, the purple passion fruit is preferred for fresh consumption while the yellow passion fruit is most often used for juice processing and making preserves.
+However, purple passion fruit is preferred for fresh consumption while yellow passion fruit is most often used for juice processing and making preserves.

 The passion fruit grows on evergreen vines to 30 feet long in frost-free subtropical and tropical regions.
 Its yellowish-green leaves are three-lobed and deep-toothed.
 A single, dramatic, fragrant flower grows at each node of new growth on the vine.
 Each flower turns into a purple (or yellow) oval, egg-shaped fruit up to 2 inches long.

 The passion fruit has a tough rind that is smooth and waxy and ranges in color from dark purple to light yellow or pumpkin colored depending upon variety.
-There can be as many as 250 small, hard, dark brown or black seeds in the pulp of each fruit.
+There can be as many as 250 small, hard, dark brown, or black seeds in the pulp of each fruit.
 The fruit ripens about 80 days after pollination turning from green to deep purple (or yellow) and falls to the ground a few days after it ripens where it can be gathered.

 Local Season.
 The peak harvest season for passion fruit is spring through late summer.

 Store.
 Refrigerate ripe passion fruit in a plastic or paper bag for up to 2 days.
 Smooth-skinned passion fruit is not ripe.
-Ripen at room temperature, uncovered, out of direct sun, until the fruit skin dimples and darkens, then it is ripe.
+Ripen at room temperature, uncovered, out of the direct sun, until the fruit skin dimples and darkens, then it is ripe.

 Passion fruit pulp and seeds can be frozen for up to 3 months.
 Scoop out pulp and seeds from halved fruit; transfer to freezer containers and freeze.
 Whole passion fruit can also be frozen.